Gargaj/gen-waveseek/README.md

 <b>IMPORTANT:</b> This plugin crashes with Winamp 5.666 because the in\_mp3.dll uses some unimplemented API features internally which were never released in the official documentation; you'll notice it works fine on non-MP3 files.
+You can download a fix for it at http://winampplugins.co.uk/Winamp/

 ## Waveform seek plugin for Winamp 5.x ##